How to stop condensation on windows in winter!

-T-STRIPE is a special heating system invented to heat up the outer edges of cold and wet window panes while using minimal energy (see our cost breakdown) to stop window condensation.
-This way both window pane and window frame will stay dry – even at very low temperatures.
+T-STRIPE is a special heating system invented to heat up the outer edges of cold and wet windowpanes while using minimal energy (see our cost breakdown) to stop window condensation.
+This way both windowpane and window frame will stay dry – even at very low temperatures.
 You can purchase T-STRIPE directly in our webshop.
 Assembling T-STRIPE and installation is easy, no matter what kind of windows you own.
 It works best on double glazed windows.
-And of course you do not have to install it yourself; either ask the electrician of your choice or let one of our contractors know, they will gladly help you.
-With T-STRIPE your windows will stay dry and top condition!
+And of course, you do not have to install it yourself; either ask the electrician of your choice or let one of our contractors know, they will gladly help you.
+With T-STRIPE your windows will stay dry and in top condition!

 Get rid of window condensation water!

-The Austrian Institute for Healthy and Ecological Building (IBO) has conducted a study on the effectiveness if T-STRIPE and confirmed that with T-STRIPE neither condensation water nor mold occured.
+The Austrian Institute for Healthy and Ecological Building (IBO) has conducted a study on the effectiveness of T-STRIPE and confirmed that with T-STRIPE neither condensation water nor mold occurred.
 By heating up the edges of the window pane itself T-STRIPE completely prevents condensation water and mold spores from forming and additionally causes a heat dissipation effect which increases the comfort.